casey-e/ivneuro/README.md

 **Tools for processing and analyzing neurophysiological signals recorded *in-vivo*.**

-**ivneuro** provides tools for analyzing neural signals dinamycs recorded *in-vivo* during behavior.
-It focus on the performance of high-level timeseries analysis of continuous variables such as Local Field Potentials.
-It is optimized to process either single signals in a single condition as well as multiple signals in multiple conditions simultaneusly (as in the example below).
+**ivneuro** provides tools for analyzing neural signals dynamics recorded *in-vivo* during behavior.
+It focus on the performance of high-level time series analysis of continuous variables such as Local Field Potentials.
+It is optimized to process either single signals in a single condition as well as multiple signals in multiple conditions simultaneously (as in the example below).

 Installation
 -----------